The 7 Best Places to Retire in Scotland

 Our research has revealed Haddington is the best place to retire in Scotland with a total score of 23.

 Haddington offers beautiful countryside, coastal adventures and historic streets filled with quaint cafes and tearooms.
-Google searches for ‘care homes in Haddington’ have surged by 126% over the last 12 months.
+Google searches for ‘care homes in Haddington’ have surged by 126%.

 It’s no surprise that demand for later living in Haddington has increased in popularity.
 When it comes to investment, affordability and overall wellbeing scores, Haddington is a great investment for your later years.